Gromov-Witten Generating Series of Elliptic Curves and Iterated Integrals of Eisenstein-Kronecker Forms: Preliminaries

 \subsection{Laurent coefficients of the Kronecker theta function}

-Of crucial importance in this work are the Kronecker theta function $ S_{c}(z)$ \cite{Weil:1976} or Szeg\"o kernel, and their Laurent coefficients which will be used to define the Eisenstein-Kronecker forms in Section \ref{secEKforms} below.
+Of crucial importance in this work are the Kronecker theta function $ S_{c}(z)$ \cite{Weil:1976} or Szego kernel, and their Laurent coefficients which will be used to define the Eisenstein-Kronecker forms in Section \ref{secEKforms} below.

 \begin{dfn} Set

 These functions are meromorphic in $c$.
 Denote their Laurent expansions in $c$ by